trisacrypto/testnet/README.md

-# TRISA Directory Service
+# TRISA Test Net

-**Implements a simple gRPC directory service for TRISA.**

-This is a prototype implementation of a gRPC directory service that can act as a standalone server for VASP lookup queries.
-This is not intended to be used for production, but rather as a proof-of-concept (PoC) for directory service registration, lookups, and searches.
+**An integration and test platform for the [TRISA Travel Rule Implementation](https://trisa.io).**

+The TRISA test net is comprised of the following services:

+- [TRISA Directory Service](https://api.vaspdirectory.net) - a grpc service for registering TRISA participants, issuing certificates, and establishing trust.
+- [TRISA Directory UI](https://vaspdirectory.net) - a user interface to explore the TRISA directory service and interact with it manually.
+- [Envoy gRPC Proxy](https://proxy.vaspdirectory.net) - facilitates grpc-web interactions with the TRISA directory service.
+- [Alice rVASP](https://alice.vaspbot.net) - a "robot VASP" that demonstrates TRISA transactions and acts as an integration backstop to initiate and deliver transactions to.
+- [Bob rVASP](https://bob.vaspbot.net) - a secondary "robot VASP" that demos interactions with Alice and can develop against constrained resources.
+- [Evil rVASP](https://evil.vaspbot.net) - a "robot VASP" that is not registered with TRISA and is used to ensure correct error handling when the protocol is used incorrectly.

 ## Generate Protocol Buffers